Universal credit: Claim conditions

 For UC, a couple is defined as:

-- A man and woman who are married to each other and members of the same household
+- Two people who are married to each other and members of the same household

-- A man and woman who are not married to each other but are living together as husband and wife
+- Two people who are not married to each other but are living together as if they are

-- Two people of the same sex who are civil partners of each other and members of the same household
+- Two people who are civil partners of each other and members of the same household

-- Two people of the same sex who are not civil partners of each other but are living together as civil partners.
+- Two people who are not civil partners of each other but are living together as if they are.